Oven Roasted Bok Choy with Garlic

 • Be sure to soak your bok choy in cold water for about 10 minutes before cutting it in half lengthwise and rinsing it again.

-• After rinsing, spread the leaves and pick off the dead and discolored leaves.
+• After rinsing, spread the leaves out and pick off any dead or discolored ones.

 • Remove about a half inch of the stem from the bottom where the tough dirt is.

 • Seasoning is the key to this dish.
-Bok choy has a relatively mild taste, so you have to give it flavor.
+Bok choy has a relatively mild taste, so you need to add flavor.

 • Go easy on the salt.
 You do not want the only flavor you taste to be salt.